Helena Paparizou discography

-The discography of Swedish-born Greek singer Helena Paparizou consists of ten studio albums (seven in Greek and three in English, including the "My Number One" edition in Europe), three compilation albums, sixteen extended plays, seventy-seven singles (including seventeen as a featured artist), four video albums, sixty-two music videos and she has participated in three soundtracks.
+The discography of Swedish-born Greek singer Helena Paparizou consists of eleven studio albums (eight in Greek and three in English, including the "My Number One" edition in Europe), two official compilation albums, nineteen extended plays, sixty-two singles (including seventeen as a featured artist), four video albums, sixty-seven music videos and she has participated in three soundtracks.
 Helena Paparizou was awarded several times by the Greek IFPI for selling more than 300,000 albums in her solo career and, besides, having sold a total of 100,000 CD singles.